Francois-Pieterse/dib-mcp/README.md

 ## Notes
 - DEBUG_MODE=true triggers debug_main() instead of starting the MCP runtime, useful for step-through testing.
 - If you encounter TLS or self-signed certificate issues when connecting to Dropinbase, the session client currently disables SSL verification for trusted local development.
+- If a new tool/resource/prompt `.py` file is added, it is important to import it in `main.py` so it gets registered.